Cimpress-MCP/felix/README.md

 `Cimpress-MCP/Felix` repository.

-The `@travis` at the end of the username is discarded by Felix and used only to avoid IAM username colissions in case you, for example, also used sumologic with your application and needed to manage an S3 hosted collector.
+The `@travis` at the end of the username is discarded by Felix and used only to avoid IAM username collisions in case you, for example, also used sumologic with your application and needed to manage an S3 hosted collector.

 The cool thing about this is that **Felix** can manage all of your keys and